 - Salt and Pepper to taste

-- The day before the event separately prep the tomatoes, scallions, cucumbers, mint, parsley and lemon juice into separate containers.
-Spread cooked bulgur across a long glass dish or plastic container gently forking so that all of the grains are separated then gently stir through only 1 Tablespoon olive oil and refrigerate covered until travel time.
+The day before the event prep the tomatoes, scallions, cucumbers, mint, parsley and lemon juice into separate containers.
+Spread cooked bulgur across a long glass dish or plastic container gently forking so that all of the grains are separated then gently stir through 1 Tablespoon olive oil and refrigerate covered until travel time.